Solar panels can be expensive, so choosing the best solar panels and understanding the basic criteria to make an informed decision is important.

 Planning is one of the most important steps when installing solar panels and a solar energy system.

-Compare your energy consumption versus the amount you will need to install solar panels.
+Compare your energy consumption to the amount you need to install solar panels.

-Installing a standard grid-tied system can be expensive, but installing a system yourself that meets your needs can be much less costly.
+Installing a standard grid-tied system can be expensive, but installing a system that meets your needs can be much less costly.
 Solar is a fun project, but you are still working with electricity.
-Make sure that you contact a professional if you don’t have the experience you need.
+Make sure you contact a professional if you don’t have the needed experience.